-The data discovery process is necessary in order to build your Data processing inventory.
+The data discovery process is necessary in order to build your data processing inventory.

-Data processing inventory is a repository of all data processing activities within your company or organization and the beginning of the compliance process because it all starts with understanding what type of personal data processing you do.
+Data processing inventory is a repository of all data processing activities within your organization and the beginning of the compliance process because it all starts with understanding what type of personal data processing you do.

-The best advice to anyone entrusted with this task is to pretend to be tabula rasa when it comes to an understanding of what data is Organization processing and why.
+The best advice to anyone entrusted with this task is to pretend to be tabula rasa when it comes to an understanding of what data organization is processing and why.

-Discover the processing by conducting surveys
+Discovering processing by conducting surveys

 In order to discover as many details as possible about the data processing, the discovery process should involve as many employees included in the processing as possible.